Creative Field Technique - Strategies for Photographing Unfamiliar Locations

 Back on top overlooking the valley, the sun began to set and it was perfectly positioned behind me.
 I switched lenses and attached the 28-75mm so I could zoom in to isolate scenes.
 As the sun went down, it selectively lit up the upper portion of the rocks.
 This can be a beautiful juxtaposition of light and shadows as you see above, shot at a focal length of 75mm.

 Once the sun sets and the rocks no longer receive direct sunlight, the light evens out and the sky begins showing some color.
 This is the best time to shoot, its beautiful and the exposure is relatively easy.
-Opposite of my earlier shots, now I was more concerned about losing details in the rocks than blowing out the sky.
-Once again referring to the histogram, I made sure the darkest pixels were shifted to the right far enough to avoid losing details.
-By slightly overexposing the scene, I maintained detail without worrying about blowing out the brighter sky.
-Check out the two images above, shot after sunset.
+Check out the two images below, both shot after sunset.

 For these wide angle shots, I looked for interesting objects to add as focal point and create balance.
 This required me to get within a foot of the object while composing.
 I used distant features (taller rocks, leading lines) to add to the background.
 The sky was necessarily prominent in these wide angle images, so I also included clouds as part of the composition.
-I often found both vertical and horizontal to work equally well.
+I often found both vertical and horizontal to work equally well as illustrated below.

 For these shots with a prominent foreground and background shot at wide angles, care was taken to choose the right focus point to get foreground and background objects sharp and in focus to enhance depth of field.
 This is where hyperfocal distance comes into play.
 For the two images above, the small bush was positioned within 12-16 inches from my camera when I took the shot.
 Because these were shot at 17mm, the distance is exaggerated and the bush looks farther away than actual.
 To make sure it and the rocks in the distance were all in focus, I determined the hyperfocal distance for my settings (focal length and aperture) and pointed my camera at an object that was approximate to that distance.
 I then recomposed and took the shot (see below for more info on hyperfocal distance).